snehm/MUKKA-OS/README.md

 # MUKKA-OS
-Operating system implementation for x86 architecture
+x86 Architecture operating system implementation work for educational purpose.

 ## WHEN YOU PRESS POWER BUTTON?